 Montcalm Community College has established partnerships with intermediate school districts covering Montcalm, Gratiot, and Isabella counties.
 In partnership with the Montcalm Area Intermediate School District, MCC offers an Early College program to serve Montcalm and Ionia counties.
-Students enter the Early College in the 11th grade and can graduate with their High School diploma and associate degree in three years.
-Enrollment increased this, the first increase since COVID.
-To date, 172 Early College graduates have earned an associate degree or a certificate.
+Students enter the Early College in the 11th grade and can graduate with their High School diploma and Associate Degree in three years.
+Enrollment decreased this fall as recruiting efforts were not at full capacity due to COVID.
+To date, 115 Early College graduates have earned an associate degree or a certificate.

-MCC provides dual enrollment opportunities to all seven Montcalm County high schools, and four high schools in Ionia County, two high schools in both Gratiot and Berrien counties, two Christian schools and one virtual academy and one aviation academy, serving more than 620 students each semester.
-That is an increase of 66 students since last fall.
+MCC provides dual enrollment opportunities to all seven Montcalm County high schools, and four high schools in Ionia County, two high schools in both Gratiot and Berrien counties, two Christian schools and one virtual academy and one aviation academy, serving more than 530 students each semester.
+That is an increase of 121 students since last fall.
+The previous year we experienced a 6% increase.

-MCC offers GED testing and collaborates with the Montcalm and Ionia Literacy Councils to help prepare low skilled students for entry into MCC and, ultimately, successful completion of their educational goals.
+MCC hired a Career Counselor to work in local middle and high schools to help those students find careers and the training path they require.
+In addition, MCC offers free Accuplacer testing to local high schools to help determine their college readiness during their high school careers.
+MCC is the only entity in Ionia and Montcalm Counties that offers GED testing and collaborates with the Montcalm and Ionia Literacy Councils to help prepare low skilled students for entry into MCC and, ultimately, successful completion of their educational goals.
 MCC's advisors are skilled at working with the returning adult population.

-MCC operates a collegiate size swimming pool, fitness center, and gym and it is open to the community.
+MCC operates a collegiate size swimming pool, fitness center, rock climbing wall and gym and it is open to the community.
 Pickle ball, yoga, and "Centurion fitness" are all available for participation in.
 The main campus has tennis courts, and a disc golf course that are available to the public at no charge, as well as five miles of nature trails on the main campus in Sidney.
 MCC also holds a yearly 5k run and one mile walk on the nature trails.

-MCC offers cultural trips that are open to both students and the public, including trips to Chicago and to Stratford, Ontario.
+MCC offers cultural trips that are open to both students and the public, including annual trips to Chicago and to Stratford, Ontario.
 MCC hosts study abroad tours that allow MCC students and community members to travel the world.